ssrp/not-final-cut-pro/README.md

 To start with, the our system takes in a bunch of clips from the user along with a desired audio file.
 Our system analyses the videos and audio, find the most suitable portions and combine them to create a beautiful montage for you.

 ### Our features:
-1. Video analysis
+1. Video information analysis
-    - Finding the best parts
+    - Using the audio to predict presence of traffic, reverb, presence of speech, music etc.
     - Fixing any video rotation issues
 2. Beat analysis
     - Changing videos at the best suited audio beats